 The fee may not exceed the physician's actual fee or the maximum allowable reimbursement (MAR), whichever is lower.
-The MAR for physician services except anesthesia is calculated using the Resourced-Based Relative Value Scale (RBRVS) relative value units (RVU) produced by the Centers for Medicare and Medicaid Services (CMS) and the Geographic Practice Cost Index (GPCI) for Alaska.
+The MAR for physician services except anesthesia is calculated using the Resourced-Based Relative Value Scale (RBRVS) relative value units (RVU) produced by the Centers for Medicare and Medicaid Services (CMS) and the Geographic Practice Cost Index (GPCI) for Alaska based on the following formula:

-(Work RVUs x Work GPCI) + (Practice Expense RVUs x Practice Expense GPCI) +(Malpractice RVUs x Malpractice GPCI)= Total RVU
+(Work RVUs x Work GPCI) + (Practice Expense RVUs x Practice Expense GPCI) + (Malpractice RVUs x Malpractice GPCI) = Total RVU

-The MAR is determined by multiplying the total RVU by the applicable Alaska conversion factor to obtain the Alaska MAR payment, which is rounded to two decimals after the conversion factor is applied.
+The Alaska MAR payment is determined by multiplying the total RVU by the applicable Alaska conversion factor, which is rounded to two decimals after the conversion factor is applied.